message/iata/CA.md

 - passengers with an application for permanent residence.
 They must have a written notice issued under the Immigration and Refugee Protection Act;
 - members of the Canadian forces traveling on duty, and their immediate family members;
 - more exemptions can be found at <a href="https://tinyurl.com/s4tbrc8">https://tinyurl.com/s4tbrc8</a>
-4. Passengers and airline crew must submit their information electronically, at most 72 hours before arrival, through the ArriveCAN app or the website <a href="https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html">https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html</a> .
-Passengers must present an ArriveCAN receipt before boarding.
-5. Passengers must have a negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Canada.
+4. Passengers must have a negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
 More details can be found at <a href="https://tinyurl.com/uuf5nntc">https://tinyurl.com/uuf5nntc</a>
 - This does not apply to:
 - passengers younger than 5 years;
 - passengers with a positive COVID-19 test taken at least 14 days and at most 180 days before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS;
 - passengers arriving from directly from India;
-- passengers arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa and Zimbabwe;
+- passengers arriving from Botswana, Egypt, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa or Zimbabwe;
 - more exemption can be found via <a href="https://travel.gc.ca/travel-covid/travel-restrictions/exemptions">https://travel.gc.ca/travel-covid/travel-restrictions/exemptions</a>
+5.Passengers and airline crew must submit their information electronically, at most 72 hours before arrival, through the ArriveCAN app or the website <a href="https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html">https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html</a> .
+Passengers must present an ArriveCAN receipt before boarding.
 6. Passengers arriving directly from India must have a negative COVID-19 test taken at most 18 hours before departure.
 The test result must be issued by the laboratory Genestrings at the New Delhi airport (DEL) and have a QR code.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
 - This does not apply to:
 - passengers younger than 5 years;